LuciaConstantin/MedicalClinicProject/readme.md

 - for a specific specialty checks all the available doctors in a set date interval

 11. patientMoney
-- calculate the total revenue from patients for the current year
+- calculate the total revenue from patients for the current year and the total revenue without discounts

-12. addDoctor
+12. deleteAppointment
+- delete appointment from database

+13. generateInvoice
+- generate invoice for appointment

-13. addPatient
+14. addPatient
-14. displayInformation (Patient and Doctor)
+- add a patient in the database, also add a medical_record for the patient in the database

+15. displayInformation
+- display information about the Patient and his medical record

 ## Interaction between Objects
 - Person is inherited by Patient and Doctor